Opening Summer 2027 — Campus In Development

 The Weaver's Loom — man placing name tag on monument

-The Water station — two chairs on dock at dawn
+The Water's Edge station — two chairs on dock at dawn

 Station 03